 “Duck, Duck Goose” (April 20)

-In the latest film from the director of “How to Train Your Dragon,” a bachelor goose named Peng (voiced by Jim Gaffigan) is injured in flight and finds himself saddled with two hilarious and demanding ducklings.
+From the director of “How to Train Your Dragon:” a bachelor goose named Peng (voiced by Jim Gaffigan) is injured in flight and finds himself saddled with two hilarious and demanding ducklings.

 “DisneyNature Dolphins” (April 22)